YanrongXu/Yanrong-Xu-Portfolio/src/projects/Chrome-extension.md

     ]
 ---

-When I talk to a recruiter, I find out the most of the recruiter doesn't have a handy tool to organize the applicants and send it within the organizations.
-So I create this app to help recruiters.
-This tool was a chrome extension.
+When I talked to recruiters during my own job search, I quickly found that most recruiters don't have a tool to organize and communicate about applicants within their organization.
+I created this app to fill that need for recruiters, it is a Chrome extension that allows users to place quality applicants in the right departments' hiring pipeline.
+Builtin React/Redux, Node.js, Express, Postgres, and Webpack.

-Place the quantify applicants to the right department in the company.